StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 # Acknowledgements

 I would like to thank the following people for their support and guidance during this project:
-- My Mentor Chris Quinn
+- My Mentor Chris Quinn.
-- Cheryl from Code Institute Tutor Support
+- Cheryl from Code Institute Tutor Support.
-- The Code Institute Slack Community
+- The Code Institute Slack Community.
+- My daughter Fiona for all her constructive feedback on my project.

 [Back to Content](#content)